 - Trim vegetation by your gate so intruders can’t hide behind them

 - Don’t leave any keys visible, especially behind a glass doors or windows

 - Check your plugs, electrics and unplug anything that could be fried in a lightning storm Especially if you don’t have a house sitter!
 Routers are particularly susceptible to lightning damage.

-- Pack away all ladders and tools - these are easy to break in to a house with.
+- Pack away all ladders and tools - these are easy to break into a house with.

-Now you have read all the thins you need to do before leaving the house, download our holiday guide so you do not miss out on packing all the items you need for your family trips.
+Now you have read all the things you need to do before leaving the house, download our holiday guide so you do not miss out on packing all the items you need for your family trips.

 Our Ultimate Car Safety Guide will help you troubleshoot some common car problems, so that you know whether or not you need to contact a mechanic.
 It also covers a variety of driver safety tips to keep you and your loved ones safe on the road.